-b) Main Race and Marathon Day one
+[iii] Main Races and Marathon Day one

-The starting order for the second day's racing will be determined by the classification established in the Qualifying Race.
+The starting order for Main Races and Marathon Day one racing will be determined by the classification established in the Qualifying Race.
 Competitors who started but did not finish the Qualifying Race will be started behind those who finished, in the sequence determined by their national seeding order.
 Competitors who entered but did not start the Qualifying Race will be started behind those who started but did not finish, in the sequence determined by their national seeding order.
+Competitors who entered but did not start the Qualifying Race will be started behind those who started but did not finish, in the sequence determined by their national seeding order.
 The starting gap between cars will be a minimum of two (2) minutes.
-The gap may be amended by the Clerk of the Course if conditions warrant it.
+The gap may be amended by the Clerk of the Course in consultation with the Timing and Tracking Manager, Competitor Relations Officer and CEO of SACCS if conditions warrant it.

-c) Marathon Day two:
+[iv] Super Event and Marathon Day Two:

-The starting order for Day two will be determined by the classification established in Marathon day one.
-Competitors who started but did not finish Marathon day one, will be started behind those who finished, in the sequence determined by their national seeding order.
-Classification refer SSR 307 [i] d).
+The starting order for Day two will be determined by the classification established in Super Event or Marathon day one.
+DNF in loops 1/2 will be allocated a start position for Day two loops 2/3 as per SSR 311, including time penalties.
+Classification refer SSR 307 [ii] and [iii]

-[ii] Reserved
+2021SACCS SSR's WH 9

+[v] Super Event DNF day one (Friday), loop 1 restart day two (Saturday) loop 2.
+Marathon DNF day two (Saturday), loop 2 restart day three (Sunday) loop 3.
+DNF in loop 3.
+Refer SSR 311.

-[iii] Cross Country Motor Racing National Seeding System.
+[vi] Cross Country Motor Racing National Seeding System.

-The National Seeding System is used to determine starting orders for the Qualifying Race:
+The National Seeding System is used to determine starting orders for the Qualifying Race and Main Races:

-- Seeding system only uses Qualifying Race results. - b) Qualifying results from the last 24 months will be taken into account. - c) The best four results of each competitor will be taken into account. - d) If a competitor only has two or three qualifying results his/her average will be calculated on those results. - e) Reserved. - f) Each competitor's qualifying race result will be calculated as a percentage of the leading competitor in the category's time to a % with the ideal being 100%, and then compare each competitor's time to the leader assigning a % score. - g) If there is an anomaly in seeding, e.g. for safety reasons, the CEO of SACCS, the Clerk of the Course and the Timing Consultant may determine the competitor's revised starting position. - h) If an international competitor with an FIA Seeding enters the National Series the CEO of SACCS, the Clerk of the Course and the Timing Consultant will determine his/her starting position. - i) Penalties do not count for seeding calculations.
+- Seeding system only uses real Qualifying Race results as recorded on the official timing system without penalties. - ii) Qualifying classifications times from the last 24 months will be taken into account. - iii) The best four classifications times of each competitor will be taken into account. - iv) If a competitor only has two or three has less than four qualifying classifications times his/her average will be calculated on those classifications times. - v) Reserved - vi) Each competitor's qualifying race classification time will be calculated as a percentage of the leading competitor in the category's time to a % with the ideal being 100%, and then compare each competitor's time to the leader assigning a % score. - vii) If there is an anomaly in seeding, e.g. for safety reasons, the CEO of SACCS, the Clerk of the Course, and the Timing and Tracking Manager may determine the competitor's revised starting position. - viii) If an international competitor with an FIA Seeding enters the National Series the CEO of SACCS, the Clerk of the Course and the Timing and Tracking Manager will determine his/her starting position. - ix) Penalties do not count for seeding calculations Reserved.